ryanblock/trr/readme.md

 #### Use it for more than just tests

-While TKTK was designed to re-run test suites, it will accept and run any command.
+While trr was designed to re-run test suites, it will accept and run any command.
 Use it to automatically lint your codebase, run spellchecks on docs, or anything else you'd like to run on repeat while you're working on your project.

 #### Examples

 - Watch only your `tests/` dir:
-  - `TKTK npm test --watch tests`
+  - `trr npm test --watch tests`
 - Don't re-run tests when you change `tests/` dir:
-  - `TKTK npm test --ignore tests`
+  - `trr npm test --ignore tests`
 - Allow changes to queue up your next test run while the current run is still going:
-  - `TKTK npm test --queue`
+  - `trr npm test --queue`
 - Continually lint your `src/` dir:
-  - `TKTK npm run lint --watch src`
+  - `trr npm run lint --watch src`
 - Spellcheck your docs:
-  - `TKTK ./spellcheck --watch docs`
+  - `trr ./spellcheck --watch docs`
 - Chain together multiple commands (using quotes)
-  - `TKTK 'npm run lint && ./spellcheck'`
+  - `trr 'npm run lint && ./spellcheck'`